SmithWillSuffice/ohanga-pai/content/blog/9_finance_politics.md

 see a "lender" a bank" and "borrower".
 The credit  borrowed is recorded on each entities balance sheet.
 What's wrong here?

 It is a macroeconomic perspective, I think.
-Th banking system as a whole needs to be referenced in a macro analysis.
+The banking system as a whole needs to be referenced in a macro analysis.
 When the "borrower" takes the credit it almost instantly (transactions delays permitting) becomes a liability of the baking system
 --- a deposit.

-This deposit "came form nowhere" --- which is flowery rhetoric for the fact the bank just created it on a  balance sheet, nothing was printed by government, no gold supply was raided, no tax payer was shafted.
+This deposit "came from nowhere" --- which is flowery rhetoric for the fact the bank just created it on a  balance sheet, nothing was printed by government, no gold supply was raided, no tax payer was shafted.
 It is the endogenous money story.
 The loan created the deposit.